 Some of my favorites are Abracadabra, Mr. Lincoln, Touch of Class, Double Delight, Chicago Peace, Pristine, Rio Samba, Abraham Darby, Glamis Castle and Graham Thomas.

 Find out why Knock Out Roses are a gardener’s dream come true.

 Bare root roses are classified as grade 1, 1 1/2 and 2.
 Grade 1 roses have at least 3 large canes (branches) and the lesser grades have fewer and/or smaller canes.
 When possible, buy grade 1 roses, but sometimes when you can only find a grade 1 1/2 in the rose you really want – go ahead and buy it.
 If you plant and care for it correctly, it should grow into a beautiful and healthy rose.
 I’ve grown a few grade 1 1/2 roses when I couldn’t find grade 1 and they turned out beautifully.

 Avoid buying bare root roses whose canes look shriveled and dry.
 Also don’t purchase any that have new growth already growing.

 It is best to purchase your bare root roses the day before you are ready to plant.

 As soon as you get them home, remove the packing material and stick them in a pail full of water so that it covers the roots.
 This helps to rehydrate your rose.
-Keep the roots submerged for at least 12 hours before planting, but no more then 24 hours if possible.
-You can add vitamin B1 transplant solution to the water if you like, which is said to reduce transplant shock, but this step is optional (I must admit that I have planted roses without adding any B1 to the water).
+Keep the roots submerged for at least 12 hours before planting, but no more than 24 hours if possible.
+You can add vitamin B1 transplant solution to the water if you like, which is said to reduce transplant shock, but this step is optional.
+I must admit that I have planted roses without adding any B1 to the water.

 Still need help choosing which roses to plant?
 Birds & Blooms has a great article that lists their Top 10 Roses.

 So what do you do after you have your bare root roses?
-Well, we will cover how to plant them next time 🙂
+Here’s our guide to planting bare root roses.